meywd/photoshop-python-api-mcp-server/README.md

 ## Requirements

+### System Requirements

-- **Windows OS only**: This server uses COM interface which is only available on Windows
+- **🔴 WINDOWS OS ONLY**: This server ONLY works on Windows operating systems
+  - The server relies on Windows-specific COM interfaces to communicate with Photoshop
+  - macOS and Linux are NOT supported and CANNOT run this software

+### Software Requirements

 - **Adobe Photoshop**: Must be installed locally (tested with versions CC2017 through 2024)
 - **Python**: Version 3.10 or higher

 ## Installation

+> **Note**: Remember that this package only works on Windows systems.

 ```bash
 # Install using pip